aliciajarvis-ai/NFL/README.md

 ---
 ## Eigth Query
-This query finds senior players who might be draft-eligible to predict NFL prospects.
-This is particularly useful for Alex as she will be able to write about the future draft prospects and will allow her to make her own mock draft for the NFL.
+#### Description
+This query finds senior players, making them eligible for the upcoming NFL draft.

+#### Justification
+This information is crucial for predicting which SEC players will be entering the draft and how their teams will replace them.

 ```sql
 SELECT p.first_name, p.last_name, t.team_name, p.position, p.class_year